-Normally students complete 24 points in courses in mathematics and mathematics education including MSTM 4019 and selected courses in related disciplines.he remaining 8 points (3 courses) are reserved for electives chosen from professional areas such as psychology, philosophy, curriculum, etc. Programs for specialists in the teaching of elementary school mathematics should include MSTM 5010.
+Normally students complete 24 points in courses in mathematics and mathematics education including MSTM 4019 and at least 12 points in mathematics.
+2 points seminar should be completed additionally.
+The remaining 8 points (3 courses) are reserved for electives chosen from professional areas such as psychology, philosophy, curriculum, etc. Programs for specialists in the teaching of elementary school mathematics should include MSTM 5010.
 Secondary school specialists should enroll in MSTM 5011, or for example, MSTM 5023, MSTM 5032, and MSTM 5037.